INTRODUCTION

 COMPLEMENTARY STRATEGIES FOR ALLERGY RELIEF

 Going on a dairy-free diet to relieve your allergies works best when combined with other allergy relief strategies.
 Staying well-hydrated helps thin mucus and ease congestion.
 Regular physical activity improves respiratory function and boosts overall immunity.
 Additionally, using a humidifier can maintain optimal moisture levels in the air and reduce irritation in the airways.
-Incorporating stress management techniques and ensuring adequate sleep further supports the body’s natural defences against allergens.
+Incorporating stress management techniques and ensuring adequate sleep further support the body’s natural defences against allergens.

 CONCLUSION

 Going dairy-free offers a promising way to relieve your allergies and improve respiratory health.
 By reducing exposure to dairy proteins and hormones, you can lessen excess mucus production, ease sinus congestion and lower inflammation.
 Integrating plant-based alternatives and practical lifestyle changes enhances these benefits, paving the way for clearer breathing and a more comfortable daily life.
-Embracing a dairy-free lifestyle can significantly improve overall health and wellbeing and support long-term allergy relief.
-Incorporate this holistic approach into your daily routine for a vibrant and allergy-free lifestyle that elevates your overall health and wellbeing.
+Embracing a dairy-free lifestyle can significantly improve your overall health and wellbeing and support long-term allergy relief.
+Incorporate this holistic approach into your daily routine for a vibrant and allergy-free lifestyle that elevates your overall physical health and mental wellbeing.